Associate Director, Sustainable Development Intelligence

-Jacob is Senior Manager of Sustainable Development programs on the Policy Team.
+Jacob is Associate Director of the Sustainable Development Intelligence program at AidData.
 He previously led human rights abuse tracking and reporting programs in northern Myanmar and co-founded an international development organization in eastern Uganda.
 He has also directed private-sector international business development into European and Latin American markets.
 Jacob holds a dual MS in International Development and Economic History from The London School of Economics and Political Science.

 Minding the gap in data on migrant, refugee and trafficked children